jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

     (ii) the relevant proposed plan, if there is a proposed plan but no relevant plan in respect of the activity; or (iii) both the relevant plan and the relevant proposed plan, if there is both a plan and a proposed plan in respect of the activity.
 (2) To avoid doubt, section 104(2) applies to the determination of an application for a non-complying activity.

+### 104DA Circumstances in which consent authority may grant resource consent contrary to standards and solutions
+(1) Despite the provisions listed in subsection (2), a consent authority may grant a resource consent contrary to a stormwater environmental performance standard, a wastewater environmental performance standard, or an infrastructure design solution for the purpose of giving effect to—
+  (a) Te Ture Whaimana o Te Awa o Waikato—the Vision and Strategy for the Waikato River; or (b) a provision that is included in a regional policy statement or a proposed regional policy statement to give effect to Te Ture Whaimana o Te Awa o Waikato—the Vision and Strategy for the Waikato River; or
+  (c) a provision that—
+    (i) is included in a plan or proposed plan to give effect to Te Ture Whaimana o Te Awa o Waikato—the Vision and Strategy for the Waikato River; and
+    (ii) is more stringent than the environmental performance standard or infrastructure design solution.
+(2) The provisions are—
+  (a) section 87A:
+  (b) section 104(2D) and (2E):
+  (c) section 105(3):
+  (d) section 107(4):
+  (e) section 123(aa) and (ab):
+  (f) section 128.

 **Decisions on applications relating to discharge of greenhouse gases**